Talk to us

 call duration

-The call duration function is often implemented on the client side.
+The calling duration function is often implemented on the client side.
 Real-time and fluency of timing updates need special attention.

 The processing logic is as such: